 - Related Services.
 The Special Education teacher or the ARD Facilitator shall ensure that the student's IEP as developed by the ARD committee includes any needed related services and the projected date for the beginning of the student's related services, together with the anticipated frequency, location and duration of the student's related services.
 Related services means transportation and such developmental, corrective, and other supportive services as are required to assist a student with a disability to benefit from special education, and includes: speech-language pathology and audiology services; interpreting services; psychological services; physical and occupational therapy; recreation, including therapeutic recreation; early identification and assessment of disabilities in children; counseling services, including rehabilitation counseling; orientation and mobility services; and medical services for diagnostic or evaluation purposes.
-Related services also include school health services and school nurse services, social work services in schools, and parent counseling and training.
-The Special Education teacher or the ARD Facilitator shall further ensure that the IEP developed by the ARD committee includes sufficient information about the amount and type of services, so that it is clear to the parent, as well as to the student's related service providers and teachers, what level of support the student is to receive. - Consideration of Strategies for Students with Autism.
-The Special Education teacher or the ARD Facilitator will ensure that for a student eligible for special education and related services as a student with Autism, the student's ARD committee considers the eleven strategies as described in the Charter's Autism IEP Supplement and includes as part of the IEP any strategies deemed necessary and appropriate for the student.
-Those strategies deemed necessary and appropriate for the student may be incorporated throughout the IEP and/or described in a supplement. - Transition Services.
-Beginning not later than the first IEP to be in effect when a student turns 14 and then updated annually, the Special Education teacher or the ARD Facilitator shall ensure that the student's IEP as developed by the student's ARD committee includes: - appropriate measurable postsecondary goals based upon age-appropriate transition assessments related to training, education, employment, and, where appropriate, independent living skills; and - o the transition services (including courses of study) needed to assist the student in reaching those goals.
-50
+Related services also include school health services and school nurse services, social work services in schools, and parent counseling and training.47 The Special Education teacher or the ARD Facilitator shall further ensure that the IEP developed by the ARD committee includes sufficient information about the amount and type of services, so that it is clear to the parent, as well as to the student's related service providers and teachers, what level of support the student is to receive.48 - Consideration of Strategies for Students with Autism.
+The Special Education teacher or the ARD Facilitator will ensure that for a student eligible for special education and related services as a student with Autism, the student's ARD committee considers the eleven strategies as described in the Charter's Autism IEP Amendment, and includes as part of the IEP any strategies deemed necessary and appropriate for the student.
+49 Those strategies deemed necessary and appropriate for the student throughout the IEP and/or described in a supplement. - Transition Services.
+Beginning not later than the first IEP to be in effect when a student turns 14 and then updated annually, the Special Education teacher or the ARD Facilitator shall ensure that the student's IEP as developed by the student's ARD committee includes: - appropriate measurable postsecondary goals based upon age-appropriate transition assessments related to training, education, employment, and, where appropriate, independent living skills; and

-34 C.F.K. § 300.34(
+47 34 C.F.R. § 300.34(a)